coyove/chann/README.md

 waifu.cc/page/9			|74000
 make test(1000回复)		|5000

-#CCHAN Anonymous Image Board
+#CCHAN Anonymous Imageboard

-CCHAN is an anonymous image board based on [mongoose](https://github.com/cesanta/mongoose) and [unqlite](http://unqlite.org).
+CCHAN is an anonymous imageboard based on [mongoose](https://github.com/cesanta/mongoose) and [unqlite](http://unqlite.org).

 [Demo](https://waifu.cc/) is hosted on Linode, CentOS 7 x64 running on a single core CPU with 1GB of RAM, the site is using a certificate issued by ssls.com and some browsers may raise SSL warnings.